ThatAquarel/StudyGuides/english/2024-02-19_macbeth_act_5.md

 And damned be him that first cries “Hold!
 Enough!”
 They exit fighting.
 Alarums.

-They enter fighting, and Macbeth is slain.
-Macduff exits carrying off Macbeth’s body.
-Retreat and flourish.
-Enter, with Drum and Colors, Malcolm, Siward, Ross, Thanes, and Soldiers.

                                                         I would the friends we miss were safe arrived.

-Some must go off; and yet by these I see
-So great a day as this is cheaply bought.
+                                                        Some must go off; and yet by these I see So great a day as this is cheaply bought.

                                                         Macduff is missing, and your noble son.

                                                         Your son, my lord, has paid a soldier’s debt.
-He only lived but till he was a man,
-The which no sooner had his prowess confirmed
-In the unshrinking station where he fought,
-But like a man he died.
+                                                        He only lived but till he was a man, The which no sooner had his prowess confirmed In the unshrinking station where he fought, But like a man he died.

                                                         Then he is dead?

                                                         Ay, and brought off the field.
-Your cause of sorrow Must not be measured by his worth, for then
-It hath no end.
+Your cause of sorrow Must not be measured by his worth, for then It hath no end.

                                                           Had he his hurts before?

                                                         Ay, on the front.

                                                         Why then, God’s soldier be he!
-Had I as many sons as I have hairs,
-I would not wish them to a fairer death;
+                                                        Had I as many sons as I have hairs, I would not wish them to a fairer death;
                                                         And so his knell is knolled.

                                                         He’s worth more sorrow, and that I’ll spend for him.

                                                         He’s worth no more.
-They say he parted well and paid his score,
-And so, God be with him.
+                                                        They say he parted well and paid his score, And so, God be with him.
 Here comes newer comfort.

-Enter Macduff with Macbeth’s head.

                                                         Hail, King! for so thou art.
-Behold where stands
-Th’ usurper’s cursèd head.
+Behold where stands Th’ usurper’s cursèd head.
 The time is free.
-I see thee compassed with thy kingdom’s pearl,
-That speak my salutation in their minds,
-Whose voices I desire aloud with mine.
+                                                        I see thee compassed with thy kingdom’s pearl, That speak my salutation in their minds, Whose voices I desire aloud with mine.
                                                         Hail, King of Scotland!

   Hail, King of Scotland!Flourish.

 We shall not spend a large expense of time
 Before we reckon with your several loves
 And make us even with you.
-My thanes and kinsmen,
+My thanes and
+kinsmen,
 Henceforth be earls, the first that ever Scotland
 In such an honor named.
 What’s more to do,
 Which would be planted newly with the time,
 As calling home our exiled friends abroad
 That fled the snares of watchful tyranny,